 To find out more about how these colleges and universities were chosen, visit the ranking methodology page.

 Any student pursuing a degree in Computer Science needs to take a look at Harvey Mudd College.
-Graduates of the compsci program state that they receive average early career income of compsci and mid-career income of $131,485.
+With 27 students enrolled, CompSci is quite a popular major at Harvey Mudd College.
 The specific location of Claremont, California, is decent for young people who like a quieter, suburban place.

 Stanford University is a wonderful choice for students pursuing a Computer Science degree.
-We have determined that the CompSci major at Stanford is quite focused.
+Graduates from the Computer Science program at Stanford University earn 33.6% above the standard college graduate in this field.
 This school is located in the suburban area of Stanford, California, near shops and other amusement.

 University of California - Santa Barbara is among your top options if you want to study Computer Science.
-Students from the Computer Science major at University of California - Santa Barbara get 25.7% more than the standard college grad with the same degree.
+Students who graduate from the CompSci program make around $67,719 for their early career and $118,716 in their mid career.
 Looking for a big school?
 This college has more than 20,000 students on campus.

 It's hard to find a better school than University of California - San Diego if you wish to pursue Computer Science as a major.
 After graduation, CompSci students usually earn an average of $68,666 in their early careers.
-La Jolla, California is the best setting for young people who like the fast-paced urban lifestyle.
+This school has one of the largest student bodies in California.